Madison Square Garden: Concerts

 In the summer of 2017, Phish held a 13-night series of concerts called "The Bakers' Dozen", during which the band played 237 unique songs, repeating none during the entire run.
 The Garden commemorated "The Bakers' Dozen" by adding a Phish-themed banner to the rafters.
 With their first MSG show taking place on December 30, 1994, Phish has regularly played annual multi-night runs, typically around New Year's Eve.
-As of January 2025, Phish has performed 87 times at MSG.
+As of July 2026, Phish has performed 96 times at MSG.

-Eric Clapton at the Garden in 2015; Clapton has played 45 concerts at the venue since 1968.
+Eric Clapton at the Garden in 2015.
+Clapton has played 45 concerts at the venue since 1968.

 Elton John once held the all-time record for the greatest number of appearances at the Garden with 64 shows.
 In a 2009 press release, John was quoted as saying "Madison Square Garden is my favorite venue in the whole world.
 I chose to have my 60th birthday concert there, because of all the incredible memories I've had playing the venue."
 A DVD recording was released as Elton 60—Live at Madison Square Garden.

 The current record-holder for most appearances is Billy Joel, who as of July 2024 had played the Garden 150 times.
 That figure includes a "residency" of monthly concerts that he started in 2014 and played nearly continuously for a decade.
 Joel has stated that the site "has the best acoustics, the best audiences, the best reputation, and the best history of great artists who have played there.
 It is the iconic, holy temple of rock and roll for most touring acts."
 Joel would set his first record for most consecutive performances by a music artist at Madison Square Garden in 2006 after performing 12 consecutive concerts at the arena from January to April of that year.
-In December 2013, Joel would also be named as Madison Square Garden's first ever music "franchise" with this honor also making it so he would join the New York Knicks, New York Rangers and New York Liberty in being recognized as an original Madison Square Garden franchise.
+In December 2013, Joel was named as Madison Square Garden's first ever music "franchise"; in doing so, Joel joined the New York Knicks, New York Rangers and New York Liberty as an original Madison Square Garden franchise.